 Classroom Experience

-- Attach Academic/Mobility Accommodation Provider Documentation Form and other documentation to the intake application (See below for documentation requirements).
+2. Attach AARO Accommodations Provider Form and/or other documentation to the Request Form (See below for documentation requirements).

-- Review of accommodations begins once both the request form and supporting documentation have been submitted.
+3. Review of accommodations begins once both the AARO Request Form and supporting documentation have been submitted.
 AARO staff may connect with students to determine reasonable accommodations, so please check your student email often and watch for notifications.

 Documentation Requirements